AI Layoffs 2025 Hit 50,000 Jobs: What the Numbers Mean for Your Career in 2026

 The AI Layoffs 2025 Numbers

 According to consulting firm Challenger, Gray & Christmas, AI was responsible for nearly 55,000 layoffs in the U.S. this year.
-That’s part of 1.17 million total job cuts — the highest level since the COVID-19 pandemic in 2020.
+That’s part of 1.17 million total job cuts, the highest level since the COVID-19 pandemic in 2020.

-Amazon: 14,000 corporate roles cut in October — the largest layoff in company history.
+Amazon.
+14,000 corporate roles cut in October, the largest layoff in company history.
 The company said it wants to invest in its “biggest bets,” which includes AI.

-Microsoft: 15,000 total cuts across the year.
+Microsoft.
+15,000 total cuts across the year.
 9,000 in July, 6,000 in May.

-Intel: 24,000-25,000 jobs globally (15% of staff), with 529 positions cut in Oregon alone.
+Intel.
+24,000 to 25,000 jobs globally (15% of staff), with 529 positions cut in Oregon alone.

-Workday: 1,750 jobs (8.5% of workforce) in February, explicitly citing AI investment.
+Workday.
+1,750 jobs (8.5% of workforce) in February, explicitly citing AI investment.

 The Dirty Secret: AI Isn’t Ready Yet

-Here’s where the story gets uncomfortable.
+This is where the story gets uncomfortable.

 According to Forrester Research’s Predictions 2026 report, many companies are laying off workers for AI capabilities that don’t exist yet.
 They’re betting on future promises rather than proven technology.